neuromorphic-paris/command_line_tools/README.md

 ### compilation

-Run the following commands from the *utilities* directory to compile the applications:
+Run the following commands from the *command_line_tools* directory to compile the applications:
 ```
 premake4 gmake
 cd build